Quick fact: you have two weeks at the start of the semester to decide what electives to take.

 You are not limited to the list of electives above and can choose one from a different programme.
 Ever dreamed of maybe learning more about Mergers and Acquisitions, which is an elective on MSc Finance?
 This is your chance, and this is actually quite common to take an elective outside of MSc Ops.
 I did it in semester 1 and took Business Performance and Strategy from MSc Management because I wanted to learn more about how to analyse companies' performance to complement my operations and supply chain studies.
 Some of my friends are interested in sustainability development, so they chose to take Sustainable Supply Chain Management and another elective on sustainability from outside of MSc Ops.

-I remember myself being curios about what each of the electives were like and what past students thought of them, so this is what I would say about some of those that I have been to.
+I remember myself being curious about what each of the electives were like and what past students thought of them, so this is what I would say about some of those that I have been to.
 A quick disclaimer – this is very brief and subjective.

 Data Analytics: demanding if no prior experience but rewarding

-Global Supply Chain Management: very practical; some lectures involve useful game elements, so you get "hands on" experience
+Global Supply Chain Management: very practical; some lectures involve useful game elements, so you get "hands-on" experience

 Megaprojects Leadership and Strategy: no exam, but a lot of group work which makes the elective quite demanding.
 A lot of guest lectures and in-class discussions, so very rewarding if you are into project management and infrastructure